marcosmarxm/airflow-testing-ci-workflow/assets/how-to/create-dag-using-tdd.md

 1. We created the **task** `load_full_products_data` it's a PythonOperator.
 An **Operator** is a concept in Airflow that can invoke basic/standardized commands.
 For example **PythonOperator** calls functions in `python` and **PostgresOperator** can execute SQL queries but cannot transfer data from one database to another.
 For more information, I recommend reading the [documentation] (https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=hook#operators).
 2. We created the function `transfer_oltp_olap` it basically creates the two hooks to perform the data collection in the` oltp-db` database for `olap-db`.
 Because we do not use **PostgresOperator** the reason is that the operator can only execute the query at the limit of the bank it is associated with, it does not transfer data.
 That's why we use hooks. _kwargs_ is an Airflow convention to pass arguments in functions called by **PythonOperator**.

+> **Explaining** the `load_full_products_data` functino is using Airflow resources (memoery, cpu) to execute.
+Nothing wrong with that, but in a more realistic scenario you should probably call an external service to carry out this transfer, transformation etc. (Cluster Spark / Hadoop, etc.)

-After completing the DAG we can access Airflow `localhost: 8080` *admin/admin* and verify that we have our first DAG there!
+After completing the DAG we can access Airflow `localhost:8080` *admin/admin* and verify that we have our first DAG there!

 ![Our initial DAG](../images/our_initial_dag.png)